Peter-Juhasz/security-cam/readme.md

   - `ContainerName`: the name of the container to upload blobs (default `"recordings"`)
   - `BufferSize`: the size of the buffer to write the blob (default `null`, defaults to library default which is `4 MB`)
   - `BlobNameFormat`: format used for naming blobs, with argument `DateTimeOffset` at index `0` (default `"{0:yyyy/MM/dd/HH-mm-ss}.mp4"`)
+  - `InitialSizeHint`: initial size of Page Blob
+  - `ResizeFactor`: the factor to resize a Page Blob when its size limit is exceeded (default `2.0`)
 - `ApplicationInsights`: configure Application Insights

 ## Tutorial